-Classes are sequential, and you must successfully complete one before moving to the next.
-That means you must earn a grade of Credit (CR).
+Classes are sequential, and you must successfully earn a grade credit (CR) in one before moving to the next.
 You will start your EIS classes your first term on campus and must continue to take EIS classes until the sequence is completed.

-SAIC expects students to complete their EIS Fluency 1 and 2 classes within 3 semesters so that they can begin the full complement of liberal arts and art history courses required for their Bachelor's degree.
-If a student does not receive Credit in an EIS course, then the student must repeat that course the following semester.
+SAIC expects students to complete their EIS Fluency 1 and II classes within three semesters so that they can begin the full complement of liberal arts and art history courses required for their Bachelor's degree.
+If a student does not receive Credit in an EIS course, the student must repeat that course the following semester.
 If a student does not earn Credit for a third time, then the student will be suspended from SAIC, regardless of performance in studio courses.

 Skipping a Level Before the Course Sequence is Complete

 If you are an exceptional student who consistently performs at a high level in Fluency I, the instructor may recommend that you submit an academic portfolio of work completed in the class to be reviewed by a committee composed of the EIS faculty and the EIS Director for the possibility of skipping Fluency II.

 - You may not nominate yourself for portfolio review; work is reviewed only at the teacher's discretion.